Ready4theCrush/concha/README.md

 1. Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html)
 (or [Anaconda](https://docs.anaconda.com/anaconda/install/), which is prettier, but uses 500 MB) - it will handle making all the package versions line up.
+You will need the "Python 3.x" version, and the 64 bit version (The last 32 bit computer was made in 2002).
+The default options are fine.

 2. [Download Concha](https://github.com/Ready4theCrush/concha/archive/master.zip) to
  somewhere convenient on your computer, and unpack the files to a directory named "concha".